Super Smash Bros. Ultimate: Development

-Voice lines recorded by David Hayter for Snake were re-used for Ultimate, despite Hayter having been replaced in Metal Gear Solid V: The Phantom Pain.
-Xander Mobus, who provided the voice of Crazy Hand, Master Hand, and the announcer in Super Smash Bros. for Nintendo 3DS and Wii U also made a return with new voice clips, in addition to reprising his voice role as the downloadable content (DLC) character Joker from Persona 5.
-The addition of Ridley from Metroid as a playable character has been something that the Super Smash Bros. community had been requesting from the series for some time.
-In 2008, Sakurai had said that he knew Ridley was a high-demand character but thought that he was "impossible" to add unless they were able to sacrifice the character's size for balancing purposes.
-So Ridley could be included in the game, Sakurai studied the art of the character and redesigned him so he could stand upright.
-All characters were chosen at the beginning of development except Incineroar, who had not been created yet; the team instead left a space open for a Sun and Moon Pokémon.
-The Inklings' ink mechanic proved challenging to implement due to the way it interacts with environments.
+Voice lines recorded by David Hayter for Snake were re-used for Ultimate.
+Xander Mobus, who voiced Crazy Hand, Master Hand, and the announcer in Super Smash Bros. for Nintendo 3DS and Wii U, also made a return with new voice clips, in addition to reprising his role as Joker from Persona 5 when he was added as DLC.
+The addition of Ridley from Metroid as a playable character had been highly requested within the Super Smash Bros. community for some time.
+In 2008, Sakurai stated that he knew Ridley was a high-demand character, but thought that he was "impossible" to add unless they were able to sacrifice the character's size for balancing purposes.
+So that Ridley could be included in the game, Sakurai studied the art of the character and redesigned him so he could stand upright.
+All characters were chosen at the beginning of development except for Incineroar, who had not been created yet; the team instead left a space open for a Sun and Moon Pokémon.
+The Inklings' ink mechanic proved challenging to implement due to its interactions with environments.

 The team built Ultimate from scratch with new assets and content.
 Localization manager Nate Bihldorff stated that the game significantly upgraded lighting effects and texture rendering from the game engine of the Wii U version.
-The new World of Light mode was inspired by Brawl's (2008) Subspace Emissary, and Sakurai chose to start it with a cataclysmic event because he thought it would leave a greater impact on players.
-The team conceived the Spirits mechanic because they wanted to create an enjoyable single-player mode but did not have enough resources to create character models.
-While it did not let them tell stories for individual fighters or create new locations and rules, the Spirits let them use a variety of characters and assets.
-One part of the team chose Spirits to include in the game and had to thoroughly research them.
-According to Sakurai, the Spirits mode was essential for using various franchises.
+The World of Light mode was inspired by Brawl's (2008) Subspace Emissary, and Sakurai chose to start it with a cataclysmic event because he thought it would leave a greater impact on players.
+The team conceived the Spirits mechanic because they wanted to create an enjoyable single-player mode, but did not have enough resources to create character models.
+While it did not let them tell stories for individual fighters or create new locations and rules, it let them use various characters and assets.
+One part of the team chose Spirits to include in the game and had to thoroughly research them; according to Sakurai, the Spirits mode was essential for using various franchises.